amyxdiaper/CDA_404/Assignment/documentation.md

 ## Wireframes

 There are multiple wireframes for this project as they show the layout of the different pages.
-It is also a responsive design so the features on the site will change positions depending on the
+It is also a responsive design so the features on the site will change positions depending on the device it is accessed from.
+This ensures a good user experience from all platforms when viewing the site.
+Wireframes allow a basic layout of all of the pages on the website and give the creator a rough idea of the more detailed plans for the project.